- Latin America

 Please explain the cultural aspects, public transportation, nightlife, social activities, food, expat community, dating scene, travel opportunities, etc...

-TRAVEL: The Czech Republic is in the heart of Europe, so traveling is cheap and easy!
+- TRAVEL: The Czech Republic is in the heart of Europe, so traveling is cheap and easy!
 It's only a four hour bus ride to Munich, Berlin, or Vienna.
-Student Agency is a great and cheap travel service for buses and trains.
+Regio Jet is a great and cheap travel service for buses and trains.
 You can get pretty much anywhere in Europe for very cheap!

 What are your monthly expenses?